How to design an open plan kitchen extension, according to the experts

 "The flow of each zone into the next, how one moves through the space as a whole and how multiple people can do this without being in each other’s way are all questions you need to consider, says Nathan Kingsbury.
 "It's required in order to make sure the overall space and zones within it truly function in a way that is practical and suitable to the way you intend to live and use the space,"

+John Place also notes how the practical considerations of daily life need to be taken into account.
 "Think about how people move through the area while others are working in it," says John.
 "If you are going to have young children running around for example then it probably isn't a good idea to have an eye level oven that opens across a doorway."

-Cabinet placement needs careful consideration
+Cabinet placement will also need careful consideration

 "Remember to consider the preparation space around the cooker and sink area, you’ll need plenty of room either side of these stations.
 For the cooker area, you’ll need space for baking trays that come straight out of the oven, while the sink area needs plenty of room for stackable pots and dishes ready to be washed.
+Another key element often overlooked is the recycling bin, this is especially important in terrace houses where additional storage is limited.

-"Rather than installing lots of standard cabinets, consider larger cabinets," suggets Al. "They offer plenty of storage and work out to be much cheaper than two standard sized cupboards.
+"Rather than installing lots of standard cabinets, consider larger cabinets," suggests Al. "They offer plenty of storage and work out to be much cheaper than two standard sized cupboards.
 Sectioning the kitchen off in designated areas will allow you to envision how you’ll use the space and in turn improve the ergonomics of the kitchen.”

 You may also be weighing up the benefits of a freestanding or fitted kitchen, or perhaps you are considering a kitchen island idea to define the kitchen area from the dining space.
 You may even be looking to add a kitchen pantry or utility area.